stackweaver/tree/README.md

 **Why?**

 There are many disparate sources to help developers navigate through web development.
 This aims to centralise a useful and comprehensive structure.
 Below is only an example before it is converted into other formats such as JSON, YAML and XML.
+Note, the structure may also change.
+I think a nested structure works well for now but it could be useful to develop a more graph-like structure which could be navigated through a custom interface.

 Internally, it is being built and integrated into an educational platform for full-stack development called Stackweaver.
 It is ever-evolving because it will be used and developed as the platform is built and grown.
 It can also [evolve through PRs](https://github.com/stackweaver/developer-docs/pulls) :) It will come to inform the structure of many features including the full-stack curriculum, web docs (like MDN) and community structure.